nolanlawson/emoji-picker-element/README.md

 applyFocusVisiblePolyfill(picker.shadowRoot);
 ```

-`lite-emoji-picker` already ships with the proper CSS for both the `:focus_visible` standard and the polyfill.
+`emoji-picker-element` already ships with the proper CSS for both the `:focus_visible` standard and the polyfill.

 ## Data and offline

 ### Data source and JSON format

-`lite-emoji-picker` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one.
+`emoji-picker-element` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one.
 If you would like to trim the JSON file down even further, then modify the file to only contain these keys:

 ```json
 [